RIZZZIOM/z-writeups/README.md

 # 📜 z-writeups

 Welcome to **z-writeups**!
-This repository contains detailed writeups for various machines from VulnHub, HackTheBox, and TryHackMe.
+This repository contains detailed writeups for various machines from VulnHub, HackTheBox, TryHackMe and other cyber security platforms.

 ## 🚀 About